Ammonia Test

 • Encephalopathy Diagnose : To detect and track hepatic encephalopathy an illness in which high ammonia levels interfere with brain function.

-Monitor Treatment for Patients who are receiving treatment for liver diseases or receiving medication that can affect levels of ammonia.
+Monitor Treatment for Patients who are receiving treatment for liver diseases or receiving medication that can affect levels of NH3.
 Assessment Of Urea Cycle Diseases For assessing conditions that impact the body’s capacity to process ammonia such as urinary cycle problems.

 Preparation for the Ammonia Test

 There is no special preparation required to take this test.
-Ammonia Test.
 Patients are able to eat and drink normal prior to the examination.
 But, it is essential to inform your physician regarding any medication, supplements or illnesses that have recently occurred, because they can affect the levels of ammonia.

 Parameters Considered During Ammonia Test

-The Ammonia Test determines the amount of ammonia in blood.
+The Ammonia Test determines the amount of NH3 in blood.
 This is typically reported in deciliters of micrograms (ug/dL) as well as micromoles per one liter (umol/L).
 Normal levels of ammonia in adulthood are usually lower than 50 Ug/dL (35 Umol/L).
 The presence of elevated levels could be a sign of kidney disease, liver dysfunction, or another metabolic conditions that affect ammonia metabolism.

 Time Required for Ammonia Test Report

-A test called the Ammonia Test is a relatively fast process.
+Ammonia Test is a relatively fast process.
 When a blood sample is taken the results will be available in a matter of hours or the next day.
 The speed of turnaround allows health professionals to quickly examine ammonia levels and begin the appropriate treatment if needed.

 Ammonia Test Price